Skelton Castle.

 A dinner and social evening to mark the end of the session was held in the Duke William Hotel, Skelton.

-It was excellently served by the host, Mr Cromer, and ample justice done to it by the large numbers who attended.
 On the removal of the cloth and after the usual loyal and patriotic toasts had been duly honoured the toast of the evening "Success to the Society" received with musical honours, was proposed and responded to after which other speeches and toasts followed.

 During the evening capital songs were sung by the members for Stockton [Mr Loftus], Brighton [Mr Johnson], Tynemouth [Mr Boynton], Berwick [Mr Allen], Mr Craggs also sang in his usual well-known style.